CARPETLIGHT GmbH, Schleestrasse 12,

 (1) The present General Terms and Conditions of Sale (hereinafter referred to as “GTCS”) shall apply to all our business relations with our customers (hereinafter referred to as the “Buyer”).
 The GTCS shall only apply if the Buyer is an entrepreneur (§ 14 of the German Civil Code (German: Bürgerliches Gesetzbuch) (BGB)), a legal entity under public law or a special fund under public law.

-The GTCS as amended from time to time shall be deemed to be a framework agreement and shall therefore also apply to future contracts concerning the sale and/or the delivery of goods with the same Buyer without us having to refer to them again in each individual case; in that case, we will inform the Buyer of any changes to the GTCS without delay.
+The GTCS, which are valid at the time of the order of the Buyer or in any case in the last in text form communicated form shall be deemed to be a framework agreement and shall therefore also apply to similar future contracts concerning the sale and/or the delivery of goods with the same Buyer without us having to refer to them again in each individual case; in that case, we will inform the Buyer of any changes to the GTCS without delay.

 (3) Our GTCS shall apply exclusively.
 Any diverging, conflicting or additional general terms and conditions of the Buyer will only become a part of the contract if and in so far as we have expressly given our consent to the application thereof.
 The aforementioned consent is required in any case, also if, for example, we, having knowledge of the Buyer’s general terms and conditions, providing the delivery without reservation.